jbussemaker/AssignmentEncoding/README.md

 #### 4. Metric Consistency
 04_metric_consistency

-- GA algorithm are most effective for low imputation ratios or high information indices
+- GA and SBO algorithms are most effective for low imputation ratios or high information indices
+  - Enumeration-based encoders (one-var and recursive) are always able to create low imputation ratios, however are only efficient for high information indices (i.e. one-var is never efficient)
+  - For recursive encoder, higher than `n_divide=4` yields inf idx < .5
+  - Connection-based encoders are to be preferred over enumeration-based encoders
 - For eager Amount First groupers, the (Rel) Flat/Coord Idx groupers are very inefficient for large nr of matrices
   - Inefficient in time, memory usage, and imputation ratio
   - For some problems their imputation is low, but then other encoders with low imputation ratio are also available